(Acute Myocardial Infarction [AMI]; Myocardial Infarction [MI]; ST-Segment-Elevation MI [STEMI]; Transmural Myocardial infarction)

-Other test will be based on your specific needs but may include:
+Other tests will be based on your specific needs but may include:

-The first goal of treatment is to improve blood flow and get oxygen to your heart as quick as possible.
+The first goal of treatment is to improve blood flow and get oxygen to your heart as quickly as possible.
 Treatment includes:

 A heart attack can be a major life event.
 It is common for people to experience depression after having a heart attack.
 Therapy and medicine can help to manage these challenges.

 Healthy heart habits include:

 - Do not smoke.
 Quit if you have started.

 - Include plenty of whole grains, fruits, and vegetables in meal plans.
 Opt for healthy fats like those found in fish, nuts, and seeds.

 - Manage long-term conditions that can affect the heart.
 This includes high blood pressure, diabetes, and high cholesterol.